 Is Foxtail Millet Better Than Rice?

-Millets on the other hand are a group of gluten-free cereals witnessing a sort of resurgence in the recent years, all thanks to the awareness on embracing traditional foods.
-In some parts of Andhra Pradesh like Rayalaseema, Karnataka millets take precedence over rice and is consumed widely for its numerous health benefits.
+Millets on the other hand are a group of gluten-free cereals witnessing a sort of resurgence in recent years, all thanks to the awareness of embracing traditional foods.
+In some parts of Andhra Pradesh like Rayalaseema, Karnataka millets take precedence over rice and is consumed widely for their numerous health benefits.

-Well, if you are wondering if you should be substituting rice completely with millets – the answer is no. Like in the case of food moderation is the key.
-Enjoy both rice and millets including Foxtail.
-Each ingredient has only best benefits to offer.
+Well, if you are wondering if you should be substituting rice completely with millet – the answer is no. Like in the case of food moderation is the key.
+Enjoy both rice and millet including Foxtail.
+Each ingredient has only the best benefits to offer.

 Is Foxtail Millet Same As Quinoa?

-Though Foxtail Millet and Quinoa belong to the family of grains, but there is a lot of difference botanically.
-Quinoa is termed as pseudocereal which means it is harvested from a plant called Goosefoot and belongs to the family of spinach and beetroots.
+Though Foxtail Millet and Quinoa belong to the family of grains, there are a lot of differences botanically.
+Quinoa is termed pseudocereal which means it is harvested from a plant called Goosefoot and belongs to the family of spinach and beetroots.

 However, just like Foxtail millet, Quinoa is also gluten-free and is loaded with vitamins, minerals, essential fatty acids, amino acids and loads of digestive fibre.
 If you are one of those with gluten intolerance or celiac disease, both Foxtail millet and Quinoa are good dietary options.